Top 10 iPad & iOS9 Accessibility Features

-In this article I'll outline some of my favorite features and link to other articles where you can read about particular features in more detail.
-Everyone has unique needs and Apple has taken many into consideration.
-Find which features make the most sense for your child so you can create an iPad designed specifically for them!
+In this article I’ll outline some of my favorite features and link to other articles where you can read about particular features in more detail.
+Every person has different needs, many of which can be tailored for your child to give her the greatest access possible.
+Find which features make the most sense for your child so you can create an iPad designed specifically for her!

 (Although I’ll be writing specifically about the iPad in this article, virtually everything I write here is also true for the iPhone and iPod Touch.)

 A note on commands: In this article I will use the > to denote a set of commands you’ll need to use to access features in your iPad.
 For example, Settings > General > Accessibility means that you would tap the Settings app on your homescreen, then tap General from the list of options on the left, then scroll down until you find Accessibility.

 - Simplify the iPad for Hands with Less Motor Control

 - Speak Selection

 Simplify the iPad for Hands with Less Motor Control

 One of the great things about the iPad is that it can help develop fine motor skills.
 How?
 Well, if lightly tapping the screen creates a desired response (like a cow mooing in Peekaboo Barn), then your child will do their best to learn how to control their fingers and get that cow to moo!

 However, some kids need assistance in getting to that point, and for them the iPad may seem like a frustrating device that is constantly turning off, changing apps or stalling for no good reason.

 The problem is that the iPad comes preset with all sorts of fancy features that allow you to switch between apps or toggle things on and off simply by performing special hand swipes on the screen or by rotating the iPad itself.
 And these hand swipes or rotations can be performed unintentionally by a child who is just trying to get a cow to moo!